mahmoudparsian/data-warehousing/resources/week_04_normalization/README.md

 	integrity, and make the database more
 	flexible:

-	Eliminate redundancy:
+	1. Eliminate redundancy:
 		Redundant data wastes disk space
 		and creates maintenance problems.

-	Improve data integrity:
+	2. Improve data integrity:
 		Normalized relations mirror real-world
 		concepts and their interrelationships.

-	Make the database more flexible:
+	3. Make the database more flexible:
-		A fully normalized database can be extended to accommodate new types of data without changing existing structure too much.
+		A fully normalized database can be
+		extended to accommodate  new  types
+		of data without changing existing
+		structure too much.

-	Here are some benefits of database normalization:
+	4. Benefits of database normalization:
 		1. Simplifies the query process
 		2. Improves workflow
 		3. Increases security
-		4. Lessens costs.
+		4. Lessens costs

-	Normalization is commonly used when dealing
-	with large datasets.
-It involves breaking
-	down a large, complex  table into  smaller and  simpler tables while  maintaining data
+	5. Normalization is commonly used when dealing with large datasets.
+It involves breaking down a large, complex  table into  smaller and  simpler tables while  maintaining data relationships.
-	relationships.

 ## 2. Normal Forms in DBMS